-- Music, which is sometimes related to their current area of study is played when they enter that classroom.
-Students enter is a ready, respectful and safe manner and listen to the music whilst entering/taking their seats. - Singing and rhythm activities are included in every single lesson.
-This may be a warm up song at the start of the lesson, or a specific singing task related to the lesson's content. - A 'Do it now' task is given to them before the register is taken.
+- Students are greeted as they arrive to the door.
+Music, which is sometimes related to their current area of study is played when they enter that classroom.
+Students enter is a ready, respectful and safe manner and listen to the music whilst entering/taking their seats. - A 'Do it now' task is given to them before the register is taken.
 This may be related to the lessons learning objectives, previous lesson recall, or a music theory task.
 The registration time is used for students to process the question(s) and formulate their answers individually. - Lesson objectives are then presented to the students at the start of the lesson.
 These are referred back to at the end of the lesson as an assessment for learning device enabling students to recall what they have learnt, and discuss how they have made progression during the lesson. - Every music lesson will also contain some practical work.
 This may include developing instrumental/singing skills, or the use of Music Technology software. - During some practical tasks, students are encouraged to use their homework diary traffic light pages as a self-assessment tool, allowing for the teacher to circulate and support the class more effectively.